Ministry-of-CBT/Project-CBT/README.md

 # What is this and how do i get rid of it?

-Project CBT: A minecraft modpack that tries to combine aspects of RLCraft, GTNH, Touhou and HBM's Nuclear Tech Mod into 1 totally not buggy masterpiece
+Project CBT: A minecraft modpack that tries to combine aspects of RLCraft, GTNH, Touhou and HBM's Nuclear Tech Mod into 1 totally not buggy masterpiece that will totally not destroy your c***

 # What is Project CBT: